mzazon/awesome-cloud-projects/azure/healthcare-edge-analytics-sql-fhir-compliance/healthcare-edge-analytics-sql-fhir-compliance.md

 3. **Deploy Azure SQL Edge Module to IoT Edge**:

    Azure SQL Edge brings enterprise-grade SQL capabilities to edge devices, enabling real-time data processing and analytics at the point of data generation.
 For healthcare scenarios, this means patient vitals can be analyzed instantly without cloud latency, critical for time-sensitive medical decisions.
-The module supports T-SQL queries, built-in machine learning, and time-series data processing.
+The module supports T-SQL queries, built-in machine learning, and time-series data processing optimized for IoT workloads.

    ```bash
    # Create deployment manifest for SQL Edge